 What we like: Great combination of weight, price, and coverage.

-What we don’t: Comes in only one size; kind of looks like it’s from the Space Age.
+What we don’t: Comes in only one size; looks like it’s from the Space Age.

 See the Grivel Stealth Helmet